 "I read in Dad's book that they got Mom.
 And if they got Mom, they can get Dad.
 And if they can get Dad, they can get us."

-It took some doing to convince the too-smart-for-his-own-good seven-year-old that monsters wouldn't get them and to please just trust his big brother that he would make sure they would be okay.
+Sam really was too smart for his own good.
+It took some doing to convince the obstinate seven-year-old that monsters wouldn't get them and to please just trust his big brother that he would make sure they would be okay.
 "Everything's gonna be fine," Dean promised.

-"But it's Christmas and Dad's not here," Sam persisted, his fear clearly reverting back to resentment.
+"But it's Christmas and Dad's not here," Sam persisted, his fear predictably reverting back to resentment.
 "And we're all alone because he's out saving someone else's family."